benbalter/jekyll-style-guide/_docs/information-architecture.md

 Generally, the distinction between collections and data is that data files do not have a large markdown body, and live in a single file, rather than multiple files.
 Unlike collections, data files cannot render as individual files.

 The data folder is not a substitute for the site's `_config.yml` file.
-Data files should contain information about *the subject of the site*, while the config file contains settings that deterimine *how the site is built*.
+Data files should contain information about *the subject of the site*, while the config file contains settings that determines *how the site is built*.